frederickhuang1/Anki-Remote-Controller/README.md

 With where the project stands at the moment, further developments will include the introduction of features such as a MOSFET for latching circuits to turn buttons into a electronic switch that can regulate wireless connection while being sustained by external power.
 Wireless power transfer methods will also be explored to charge a battery running this device.
 While it's an overengineered remote you instead can buy for $20 online, it serves as a proof of concept for learning ECE fundamentals.

+As a side note i might also consider designing and making a pcb for this it really isn't that much more work to do this (gratned i need to find an autodek fusion subscription or something similar).

 Levy, J., Ely, K., Lagasca, G., Kausar, H., Patel, D., Andersen, S., Georges, C., & Simanton, E. (2023).
 Exploring Anki Usage Among First-Year Medical Students During an Anatomy & Physiology Course: A Pilot Study.
 Journal of medical education and curricular development, 10, 23821205231205389. https://doi.org/10.1177/23821205231205389